 IEA Bioenergy Task 40: Sustainable International Bioenergy Trade, commonly abbreviated Task 40, was established under the International Energy Agency (IEA) Bioenergy Implementing Agreement in December 2003 with the aim of focusing on international bioenergy technology potential, barriers, and trade as well as its wider implications.

 18-19 May: Welcome to join us at the international workshop Sustainability of bioenergy supply chains organised at Radisson Blu Scandinavia Hotel, Södra Hamngatan 59, Gothenburg, Sweden.
+Abtract of presentations could be found here.

-Registration can take place through the following website:
+Free registration can take place through the following website:

 |Survey on sustainability of bioenergy supply chains: